mattyschell/howdoipostgis/README.md

 vault) what you enter.

 Paths and info will pop up during the installation.
-If you are installing a new version without first removing and older version the port number may be different from the PostgreSQL default, 5432.
+If you are installing a new version without first removing and older version the port number may be different from the PostgreSQL default which is 5432.

 | What | Path |
 -----------|------------|